Table of Contents Show

 2. Addams Family Values

-While Wednesday and Pugsley are away to summer camp, Debbie Jellinsky marries Fester Addams in order to murder him for his inheritance.
+While Wednesday and Pugsley are away at summer camp, Debbie Jellinsky marries Fester Addams in order to murder him for his inheritance.

 Addams Family Values is a darker comedy.
 The tale remains frighteningly thin, but it glides out over ice with technical glitz and a superb cast.
 Anarchic spirit, which accepts and relishes in all that is politically incorrect.
-It is one of its most notable virtues, it makes your family thanksgiving day exciting and adds a little bit of spooky.
+It is one of its most notable virtues, it makes your family’s Thanksgiving day exciting and adds a little bit of spookiness.

 What do you think?
-Should the movie be part of good Thanksgiving movies or the best Thanksgiving movies?
+Should the movie be part of the best Thanksgiving movies?

 3. The Big Chill

 A group of thirtysomethings gathers for their friend’s burial after his startling suicide.
-They wind up spending the weekend together.
-Reminiscing about their childhood in the 1960s and grappling with the uncertainties of adulthood in the 1980s.
+They wind up spending the weekend together and reminiscing about their childhood in the 1960s and grappling with the uncertainties of adulthood in the 1980s.